kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

        values:
        - cn-beijing
    ```
-5. external-resizer initiate ControllerModifyVolume with `allow_topology_updates` set to true, `mutable_parameters` set to `{"type": "regional"}`
+5. external-resizer initiates ControllerModifyVolume with `allow_topology_updates` set to true, `mutable_parameters` set to `{"type": "regional"}`
 6. CSI driver blocks until the modification finished
 7. external-resizer then update the PV status to indicate the modification is successful.

-Besides the reasons mentioned above, we also facing a critical drawback for this design:
+Besides the reasons mentioned above, we are also facing a critical drawback for this design:
-Topology can have many orthogonal aspects, such as above mentioned zone/region and disk type.
+Topology can have many orthogonal aspects, such as the above-mentioned zone/region and disk type.
-If SP cannot return the topology, user will need to be aware of all aspects of topology used by SP.
+If the SP cannot return the topology, the user will need to be aware of all aspects of topology used by the SP.
-And SP will not able to extend the topology in the future, since VAC is immutable.
+And the SP will not be able to extend the topology in the future, since VAC is immutable.

 Note that the above designs are also racy.
 We may still break some workloads that just started after the check but before the modification.